When we raise money it’s AI, when we hire it’s machine learning, and when we do the work it’s logistic regression - JUAN MIGUEL LAVISTA

 charlatan - noun - a person falsely claiming to have a special knowledge or skill

-Yet alongside real progress inevitably comes fakes, scammers and charlatans.
+Yet alongside this real progress inevitably come fakes, scammers and charlatans.
 How can we spot these people?
 How can we make sure we don’t turn into one?

-One indicator of machine learning charlatan is using technical terms like artificial intelligence, machine learning or deep learning interchangeably.
-They are not the same thing!
+One hint of machine learning charlatan is using technical terms like artificial intelligence, machine learning or deep learning interchangeably - they are not the same thing!

-Clumsily mixing up these terms is a sign that someone is not experienced - or even worse, that they are intentionally trying to mislead you - commonly to get you to invest in their startup.
+Mixing up these terms is a sign that someone is not experienced - or even worse, that they are intentionally trying to mislead you (commonly to get you to work at or invest in their startup).

-This post will clarify three foundational concepts - artificial intelligence, machine learning and deep learning - what they are and how they relate to each other.
+Avoid this by understanding well the difference between artificial intelligence, machine learning and deep learning.
+This post will clarify these three foundational concepts - artificial intelligence, machine learning and deep learning - what they are and how they relate to each other.